johnwfinigan/johnwfinigan.github.io/_posts/2015-12-10-building-attic-backup-software-on-centos-7.md

 as a cron job.
 But these are just samples -- be sure to read the [Attic Documentation](https://attic-backup.org/index.html) before deploying.
 (And test, test, test your restores!)

-Bonus: If you're running the destination server, you can constrain the client's attic backup user using SELinux.
-See [Major Hayden's blog post on constraining users](https://major.io/2013/07/05/confine-untrusted-users-including-your-children-with-selinux/) - SELinux guest_u works fine for me.
+Bonus: If you're running the destination server, you can confine the client's attic backup user using SELinux.
+See [Major Hayden's blog post on confining users](https://major.io/2013/07/05/confine-untrusted-users-including-your-children-with-selinux/) - SELinux guest_u works fine for me.